Lindt Cafe siege: ISIL flag

 During the siege, police asked Muslims in Sydney to source an ISIL flag for Monis, before obtaining their own.
-The police later raided several houses of people contacted by Ms Kay who was attempting to find an ISIL flag.
-Ms Kay assumed that the phone calls had been monitored, and that the request had been solely to find out who she would contact, lowering trust among Muslims in the NSW police force.
+The police later raided several houses of people contacted by Rebecca Kay, who was attempting to find an ISIL flag.
+Kay assumed that the phone calls had been monitored, and that the request had been solely to find out who she would contact, lowering trust in the NSW Police Force among Muslims.

 Lack of detection

-The security forces have been criticised for not recognising that Monis was a threat, and for taking him off their watch list in 2008.
+The security services have been criticised for not recognising that Monis was a threat, and for taking him off their watch list in 2008.
 This may have been because they overlooked key evidence, or it may have been because there was simply no evidence to collect.
-The federal/state joint review found that the relevant agencies' analysis had been reasonable.
+The federal-state joint review found that the relevant agencies' analysis had been reasonable.